espressif/developer-portal/content/blog/2024/11/how-to-create-an-esp-idf-component/index.md

 This article will not cover how to publish the component in the ESP Component Registry.
 It will be covered in the next article of this series.
 {{< /alert >}}

 For this tutorial, we will create an example component that simplifies communication with an I2C device.
+This component will be a driver for a sensor and can be used as a starting point for any other component.

 To simplify hardware setup, we chose the existing [ESP32-C3-DevKit-RUST-1](https://github.com/esp-rs/esp-rust-board/tree/v1.2) development board that integrates the SHTC3 I2C sensor.
 This sensor is an I2C temperature and humidity sensor with a typical accuracy of ±2 %RH and ±0.2 °C. You can find its specification on the official [product page](https://sensirion.com/products/catalog/SHTC3).